smoeding/puppet-sendmail/README.md

 ##### `order`

 A string used to determine the order of the mail filters in the configuration file.
-This also defines the order in which the filters are called.
+This also defines the order in which enabled filters are called.
 Default value: `00`

 ##### `milter_name`

 The name of the milter to create.
 Defaults to the resource title.

+#### `enable`

+A boolean to indicate if the milter should automatically be enabled.
+If this is `true` (the default) then the milter will be called by Sendmail for every incoming mail.
+If this is set to `false` then the milter is only defined.
+It needs to be enabled by either setting the parameter `input_filter` for [`sendmail::mc::daemon_options`](#define-sendmailmcdaemon_options) or defining `confINPUT_MAIL_FILTERS`.
+Internally this parameter determines if the `INPUT_MAIL_FILTER()` or `MAIL_FILTER()` macros are used.

 #### Define: `sendmail::mc::modify_mailer_flags`